darrylcauldwell/titoAnsible/README.md

 ## Ansible Client Blueprint

-This is a simple blueprint simply deploys the VM template which does not contain Ansible.
-This uses an input parameter of SSH authorization key and uses cloud-init to create a user called Ansible which can be remotely called from Ansible server.
+This is a simple blueprint simply deploys the VM template.
+This uses an input parameter of SSH authorization key and uses cloud-init to create a user called 'ansible' which can be remotely called from Ansible server.